Consultations, Referrals, and Transfers of Care

 A consultation is a request from one physician to another for an advisory opinion.
 The consultant performs the requested service and makes written recommendations regarding diagnosis and treatment to the requesting physician.
 The requesting physician utilizes the consultant’s opinion combined with his own professional judgment and other considerations (e.g. patient preferences, other consultations, family concerns, and comorbidities) to provide treatment for the patient.

 A referral is a request from one physician to another to assume responsibility for management of one or more of a patient’s specified problems.
-This may be for a specified period of time, until the problem(s)’ resolution, or on an ongoing basis.
+This may be for a specified period of time, until the problem(s) is resolved, or on an ongoing basis.
 This represents a temporary or partial transfer of care to another physician for a particular condition.
 It is the responsibility of the physician accepting the referral to maintain appropriate and timely communication with the referring physician and to seek approval from the referring physician for treating or referring the patient for any other condition that is not part of the original referral.